rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

 # Increasing retail store revenues using IBM Z hybrid cloud

-In this journey, you will use published APIs to access data and business logic for typical retail transactions which are hosted on IBM Z.

-# Breadbox
+To showcase the business challenges that a typical retail company might be experiencing, we share a case study about a retail company, which we refer to as [Breadbox].
+You will implement two of the solutions they implemented to address their business needs.

+## Scenarios

+[Scenario one: Virtual shopping list] - Use the GET CUSTOMER DATA RESTful API to retrive a customer's purchase history.
+This information is useful for analyzing purchase habbit to determine how and what additional goods should be marketed to this customer.

+[Scenario two: Mobile purchase order approvals] - implement the mobile purchase order approvals application.
+When purchase order is received from the mobile application, it will be sent directly to the SAP system for approval.
+This will speed up the purchase process and reduce the costs of the supply chain process.

 ## Architecture

-To showcase the business challenges and hybrid cloud solutions that a typical retail company might be experiencing, we share a case study about a retail company, which we refer to as Breadbox.
-Breadbox has provided quality food distribution for almost 50 years.
-The following solutions are implemented to address the business initiatives:
-* Mobile purchase order approvals
-* Virtual shopping list
-* Predictive analytics

 ![alt text](images/breadbox-architecture.png "Architecture")

-In other words, this API Strategy highlights how an Hybrid Architecture IBM Bluemix/IBM Mainframe is possible with the [IBM Digital Transformation Model].
-Following this Model, the MPLbank team applied capabilities/business benefits levels 0 (Run), 1 (Maintain) & 2 (Exppose).
-The level 3 (Evolve) is the purpose of the IBM Developer Journey Program matching with the speed increase of application development.

-Deployed IBM Mainframe Technologies for the Developer Journey :
+## Included components

 * [IBM z Systems Mainframe] ([IBM z Systems Mainframe Redbook] & [IBM z Systems Mainframe developerWorks])
 * [IBM z/OS] ([IBM z/OS Knowledge Center])
 * [IBM CICS Transaction Server] ([IBM CICS TS Knowledge Center] & [IBM CICS TS developerWorks])
 * [IBM z/OS Connect Enterprise Edition] ([IBM z/OS Connect EE Knowledge Center] & [IBM z/OS Connect EE developerWorks])
 * [IBM Db2] ([IBM Db2 Knowledge Center])
-* [IBM Master Data Management] ([IBM Master Data Management Knowledge Center])
-* [IBM Machine Learning for z/OS]
-* ... and a real core banking system ([SOPRA Account Management]) running in IBM CICS TS!

-Deployed IBM Bluemix Technologies for the Developer Journey :
 * [IBM Bluemix]
 * [IBM API Connect] ([IBM API Connect Knowledge Center] & [IBM API Connect developerWorks])
 * [IBM Secure Gateway Service]

-An [IBM DataPower Gateway] ([IBM DataPower Gateway Knowledge Center]) has been setup in front of MPLbank for security reasons.
-It also acts as a Secure Gateway Client and is connected to the Secure Gateway Service in Bluemix.

-You will see, by few minutes, the banking APIs definitions for this developer Journey.
-However, keep in mind that :
-* **/customers/** API path calls IBM Master Data Management services in MPLbank.
-* **/accounts/** API path calls the Account Management System services in MPLbank.
-* **/customers/loan/** API path calls the [Financial Risk Management System] service in MPLbank.

-# How to discover, test & use the Breadbox APIs in 10 steps?
+# Scenario one: Virtual shopping list

-1. Sign up to IBM in order to get an [IBM ID].
-The IBM ID is mandatory for the next step.
+1. Sign up for an [IBM ID] if you don't have one already.
+This is required for the next step.

-2. Go to [IBM Developer Portal] and login with your IBM ID.
+2. Go to the [IBM Developer Portal] and login with your IBM ID.

+3. Create an account by clicking

 3. Create an organization (by giving a name) in order to manage your applications and APIs subscriptions.

-4.	**CONGRATULATIONS**.
-You just succeeded to setup your profil on the IBM Developer Portal!
-Ready to **subscribe** for Banking APIs?
+4.
 5. A banking product (set of banking APIs) is published on the portal.
 Just follow this step to subscribe to this product:
     1. Register an application (by clicking on *Apps* from the menu).
 It will generate a **Client ID** and a **Client Secret** for API Authorization calls.
     2. Subscribe for the APIs (by clicking on *API Product* and selecting Banking API) and link it to the previous registered application